Harris Farm Markets harvests a fresh take on operational efficiency with cloud HCM software

 “The labour laws under which we operate in the retail industry in Australia are very complex.
 We pay our employees under three different awards and they have a lot of complex calculations in terms of the rate of pay,” says Williamson.

-With such a complicated labour environment, Harris Farm Markets needed a solution that would streamline its HR operations and allow the company to focus on expanding its presence in Australia while offering a top-notch employee experience.
+With such a complicated labour environment, Harris Farm Markets needed cloud HCM software that would streamline its HR operations and allow the company to focus on expanding its presence in Australia while offering a top-notch employee experience.